fbpx

 Squats

-Squats are an amazing exercise that opens up your hips and tones your leg muscles.
+Squats are an amazing activity that opens up your hips and tones your leg muscles.
 They’re a great workout for your hip muscles, knees, and core strength.
 Be sure to take it easy if you begin to feel pain.

 Squats